NN prediction contest Week 16: The 49ers look to make it 3 wins in a row

 If provided, a bold highlight of the winning team will override a conflicting score format.
 A bold highlight of the intended winning team is not necessary but helps clarify the winning team in case of an error in the scoring format, for example:

 San Francisco @ Titans 24-27 would be scored as San Francisco winning 27 - 24 based on the bold highlight of San Francisco as the intended winning team.
-Likewise, San Francisco @ Titans: 27-24 would be scored as Tennesse winning 27 - 24 based on the bold highlight of Tennesse as the intended winning team.
+Likewise, San Francisco @ Titans: 27-24 would be scored as Tennessee winning 27 - 24 based on the bold highlight of Tennessee as the intended winning team.

 A bold highlight of the team’s individual score is unnecessary (and could complicate things anyway) and won’t be considered in the scoring, such as San Francisco @ Titans 27-24(no need to bold the score).